 What are some of the challenges you face in your daily life as a vegan?
 What do you do when you go out with friends or visit family?

-The challenge is my feeling, I feel sad for the people eating meat so I try not to judge them and try to invite them to vegan restaurant for meeting.
+The challenge is my feeling, I feel sad for the people eating meat so I try not to judge them and try to invite them to a vegan restaurant for a meeting.

 Can you describe what you eat on a normal/average day?

 Stir-fried soy protein with basil leaves Vegan noodles Tofu spicy salad.